There are several behaviors that may be signs of Skin Picking Disorder.

-A person may have skin picking disorder if:
+A person may be diagnosed with skin picking disorder if:

 - They pick their skin repeatedly and often.